Lam Nguyen, D.Mgt.

 Dr. Nguyen is a guest editor of a Special Issue on “Public Administration and Policy: Capacity Building for High Performing Public Organizations in Vietnam” which will be published in the Public Organization Review.

-Dr. Nguyen is a guest editor of a Special Issue on "Public Administration and Policy in Vietnam" which has been recently published in the International Journal of Public Administration.
+Dr. Nguyen is a guest editor of a Special Issue on "Public Administration and Policy in Vietnam" which has been published in the International Journal of Public Administration.

 Dr. Nguyen and Wren Fritsky from Professional U took a group of BU students (both graduate and undergraduate) on a Husky Career Road Trip to Eurofins NSC to learn about its operations at the US headquarters in Lancaster, PA as well as its global operations, especially in Purchasing.
 BU students had an opportunity to interact with BU Alumni and discuss internship and job opportunities with the HR team.